 - Designed for in home use and requires 240V power point

 - Telstra Go Repeater:

 - Two types of Telstra Go.
 There is a mobile unit for a vehicle or a stationary unit for a home/business.

-- Only Boosts 3G or 4G at one time, selectable via button on device.
+- Only maximises 3G or 4G at one time, selectable via button on device.

 - Correct installation required

 - Requires separate High Gain Vehicle mount antenna for optimum performance

 - There is an app for both Apple or Android devices that enables checking the performance of the device.
 The app is called Wave by Nextivity and can be found on the Play Store or App Store.
 It monitors the frequency of your phone, and will automatically switch your Telstra Go between 3G and 4G depending on what’s available in your area.
 This will help to give you seamless connectivity while travelling.